camunda/camunda-docs-manual/content/update/minor/720-to-721/_index.md

 Use cases that require the legacy behaviour (clearing of the MDC logging context parameter tuples after the engine processing) can opt for clearing the MDC programmatically.

-# Feel-engine 1.7 Upgrade
+# FEEL Engine 1.7 Upgrade

-The `7.21` release now supports `feel-engine 1.7.x`.
+The `7.21` release now supports FEEL Engine 1.7.x.
 This upgrade introduces breaking changes such as:

 - The invocation of a non-existing function returns null ([#692](https://github.com/camunda/feel-scala/issues/670))
 - Comparing different datatypes returns `false` instead of throwing exception ([#582](https://github.com/camunda/feel-scala/issues/582))

-For a detailed view of the change logs, checkout the `feel-engine 1.7.0` [Release notes](https://github.com/camunda/feel-scala/releases/tag/1.17.0)
+For a detailed view of the change logs, check out the FEEL Engine 1.7.0 [Release notes](https://github.com/camunda/feel-scala/releases/tag/1.17.0)